-Press the ON/STANDBY switch on the front panel.
-The R&S AFQ stores the current setting on the hard disk before it shuts down the windows operating system.
-Then the AC supply is switched to standby mode.
+Press the POWER switch on the front panel.
+The R&S AFQ stores the current setting on the hard disk before it shuts down the Windows operating system.
+Then the AC supply is switched to the standby mode.

 Only the AC supply is powered and the oven-controlled crystal oscillator is kept at operating temperature.